 Content of the Apprenticeship Standard (designed by the HR and L&D Trailblazer employer group and approved by the Institute for Apprenticeships and Technical Education)

-Knowledge – Employee lifecycle, organisation culture, business acumen, measuring value and impact, technology, change methodology, strategic workforce planning, diversity and inclusion, building coaching and mentoring capability, project management, worker voice.
+Knowledge – Employee lifecycle, organisation culture, business acumen, measuring value and impact, technology, change methodology, strategic workforce planning, diversity and inclusion, building coaching and mentoring capability, project management, worker’s voice.

 Skills – Implement a range of people policies, recognise the interventions an organisation needs to create the desired cultures and behaviours, create and manage relevant budgets, design and contribute to the formulation and shaping of the people strategy, interpret and offer insight into data and metrics, question accepted practice and articulate the need for change.

-Behaviours – Role models ethical behaviour, demonstrates professional courage, makes a visible commitment to valuing people, role models collaborative, actively creates opportunities to learn, evidence based approach to decision making, strategic and commercial mind-set to drive and enable change.
+Behaviours – Role models have ethical behaviour, demonstrate professional courage, make a visible commitment to valuing people, are role models collaborative, actively create opportunities to learn, have evidence-based approaches to decision-making, and have a strategic and commercial mindset to drive and enable change.

-- Year 1: 6 core modules –focus on core components of the standard
+- Year 1: 6 core modules – focused on core components of the standard

-- Inclusion of the NEW CIPD Level 7 Qualification –either Diploma in Strategic People Management or L&D
+- Inclusion of the NEW CIPD Level 7 Qualification – either Advanced Diploma in Strategic People Management or Advanced Diploma in Strategic L&D

 - Digital learning pathway –interactive guided study material and learning activities aligned to the core modules and specialisms within the standard.
-The pathway also provides the functionality to capture learning portfolio, real time progress against the standards and formal progress reviews with employer oversight
+The pathway also provides the functionality to capture learning portfolios, real-time progress against the standards and formal progress reviews with employer oversight

 - Ongoing action learning sets focused on practical outcomes –live problem solving or creative bias supporting application within a workplace context